llee-125/homework-3-js/readme.md

 WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed is written to the page AND all input is available on console.log for validation

 ## Features
 * Used Alerts to ask the questions of what digits are requested within the password.
 * Console.log all input
 * Minimal decor on page
+* Tried to add a clear password button, need more direction--to come.

 ## Improvements Needed
-* Password is not generating, need help with code.
-* Test on password character limitations if running through Alerts more than 1 time.
+* Add 2 buttons "hide" and "show" to toggl the password on the screen, while keeping password visable on console.log.

 ## Contact Info.
 * Louise Lee